DCI-lei-Fbw3/Course/02.09.2020/exercises/04 - Ternary Operator.md

 1. Declare a variable named isDog.
 If true, print 'pat, pat' and if not, print 'find me a dog to pat!'

-2. Declare a variable named speedCheck.
+2. Declare a variable named currentSpeed, and give it your desired speed.
 If speedlimit is 50km/h, and your speed is above that, print 'you're going too fast!'.
-If speed is lower than 50km/h, print 'You're driving below the speed limit, Oma'.
+If speed is lower or equal than 50km/h, print 'Your speed is fine.'.

 3. Declare a variable named age.
 If age is below 16, print "serve butter beer".
 Otherwise print "serve beer".